 Sometimes there are duplicate, triplicate, or even more numbering schemes for the positions, those the app uses and those indicating a display sequence.
 The selection boxes are numbered from 1 to 400 but the candidates may be labeled

-1A, 2A nA to represent all the candidates from one party say Republican
+1A, 2A nA to represent all the candidates from one party.

-Then the second party of candidates may be numbered 1B, 2B, nB to indicate a different party say Democratic
+Then the second party of candidates may be numbered 1B, 2B, nB to indicate a different party.

 The software looks at the ballot positions sequentially, looking at every element in the list in the same order and taking action based on the rules associated with that element.
 The list of elements is above, the associated actions are described below.